Fix: “Can’t connect to your DHCP server” Error in Xbox

 Opening the Command Prompt

-3. Type ‘ipconfig/all‘ inside the Command Prompt, then press Enter to see all the details related to your network connection.
+3. Type ‘ipconfig/all‘ inside the Command Prompt, and then press Enter to see all the details related to your network connection.

 Using the Command Prompt